In this article, we answer the question:

 Region-Specific Safety Philosophies

-A worker climbing a telecom tower in Germany and a worker walking onto a construction site in Texas may appear to be wearing similar helmets – but those helmets could be designed around entirely different safety philosophies.
+A worker climbing a telecom tower in Germany and a worker walking onto a construction site in Texas may appear to be wearing similar helmets – but those helmets could be designed around different testing and performance requirements.

 Around the world, industrial helmet standards vary not only in how they test products, but also in what they prioritise protecting against.